MarvinNL046/dutchseedsupply/docs/admin-panel-rebuild.md

 - backup/lib/admin-auth-app-router.ts
 - backup/app/(admin)/layout.tsx

+Note: The backup directory is now excluded from Git to prevent build errors.

+## Build Error Fixes

+The following build errors were fixed:

+1. Removed backup files from Git repository to prevent build errors related to missing components
+2. Added the backup directory to .gitignore to prevent future issues
+3. Fixed React Hook dependency warning in app/(admin)/admin/auth-debug/page.tsx by using functional updates for state

 ## Next Steps

 Once the admin panel is working correctly, the DEBUG_MODE should be disabled by setting it back to: